All parents experience parental grief as part of their parenting journey.

 Meet The Person Who Wrote This Blog

-Tanya is a Neurodivergent person and a proud Mama of 3 Neurodivergent and LGBTQ+ humans.
-She works to support, educate and foster inclusion and acceptance for all neurodivergent, gender diverse and LGBTQIA children, teenagers and adults in all her areas of life.
+Tanya is a Neurodivergent person and a proud Mama of 3 Neurodivergent humans.
+She works to support, educate and foster inclusion, acceptance and positive life outcomes for all neurodivergent children, teenagers and adults in all her areas of life.